ghtorrent/ghtorrent.org/halloffame.md

 * [17 Nov 2015] Microsoft donated $98,000 in Azure credits
 * [30 Oct 2016] Google donated $1000 in Google Cloud credits

+The project would also like to thank the anonymous donors for their generocity.
+GHTorrent will become a better project thanks to you!

 ### Papers using GHTorrent

 This list is a subset of researchers who have used GHTorrent for research or